Kylewilliamsonv1/mr-robogers-neighborhood/README.md

 Test: It will replace numbers with 1 to "Beep!"
 Code: roboLanguage(1)
-Expected Output: [Beep!]
+Expected Output: [0, Beep!]

 Test: It will replace numbers with 2 to "Boop!"
 Code: roboLanguage(2)
-Expected Output: [Boop!]
+Expected Output: [0, Beep!, Boop!]

 Test: It will replace numbers with 3 to "Won't you be my neighbor!"
 Code: roboLanguage(3)
-Expected Output: [Won't you be my neighbor!]

-Test: It will recognize multiple character strings that include 1 and replace them with "Beep!".
-Code: roboLanguage(10)
-Expected Output: [0, Beep!, Boop!, Won't you be me neighbor!, 4, 5, 6, 7, 8, 9, Beep!]

-Test: It will recognize multiple character strings that include 1 and 2 and replace them with "Boop!".
-Code: roboLanguage(12)
-Expected Output: [0, Beep!, Boop!, Won't you be me neighbor!, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!]

-Test: It will recognize multiple character strings that include 3 and 1 or 2 and replace them with "Won't you be me neighbor!".
-Code: roboLanguage(13)
-Expected Output: [0, Beep!, Boop!, Won't you be me neighbor!, 4, 5, 6, 7, 8, 9, Beep!, Beep!, Boop!, Won't you be me neighbor!]
+Expected Output: [0, Beep!, Boop!, Won't you be my neighbor!]